 Getting To Punta Cana

-It’s about a 3 hour bus ride, on a nice bus with air conditioning.
+Once you get to Santo Domingo, it's about a 3 hour bus ride on an "Espreso Bavaro" bus to get to Punta Cana.
 Volunteers mention bringing a jacket or something to help keep you warm in case the air conditioning gets too chilly.
-The Bavaro bus ride is about $10 — you can check prices and times on their website.
+You can check prices and times on their website.

 Getting Around The City